dyrehaugen/jdt/pages/act/act_dogs.md

 This is Zelda at Haglebu - Princess of Norwegian Folk Tales - photo by Lisa 2015.

+And as if this is not enough here is another great photo of the princess:

+{% include image.html file="zelda.jpg" alt="zelda"  %}

+En garde at Lake Tyrifjorden - really a blistering part of Norwegian summer nature - also by Lisa.

+Dog portraits may be the most difficult photo art - here is Raico as Louis XIV.

+{% include image.html file="Raico_Ludvig14.jpg" alt="RaicoLouisXIV"  %}

+Photographer: Dyre

 {% include links.html %}